niceduckdev/portfolio/src/content/posts/dotfiles.md

 # Current setup

-My current setup (that I have been using for around a year now) is based on Debian and uses the bspwm window manager.
+My current setup is based on NixOS and uses the bspwm window manager.

 > You can check out my dotfiles on [Github](https://github.com/niceduckdev/dotfiles).